 The Performing Arts carry a high profile at St Michael’s, welcomed and respected by governors, staff, parents and pupils as fundamental to ‘whole’ education where spiritual growth and the nurturing of feeling are essential to enabling young people to experience ‘life in all its fullness’, able to cope with, and respond positively to, their role in today’s society.

-Ultimately, we aim for our pupils to leave St Michael’s with a real appreciation that the arts offer a universal language through which a vision of the human experience can be shared and that, through the arts, they can add their own voice to the chorus of mankind.
+Ultimately, we aim for all our pupils to leave St Michael’s with a real appreciation that the arts offer a universal language through which a vision of the human experience can be shared, and that, through the arts, they can add their own voice to the chorus of mankind.

-The Dance Department strives to deliver a vibrant and interesting Dance curriculum that caters for all genders and abilities.
+The Dance Department strives to deliver a vibrant and interesting curriculum that caters for all interests and abilities.

-At KS3 all pupils study Street Dance, Contemporary Dance, Ballet, Rock and Roll and dances from musicals.
-Within these styles they learn a range of dance techniques, choreography and performance skills, helping them develop as creative, independent learners, able to self-manage rehearsals and work as effective team workers.
+In Years 7 and 8 all pupils study a range of styles including Street, Contemporary and Bollywood as well as studying professional dances.
+Through practical work they learn a range of dance techniques and choreography and performance skills, helping them develop as creative, independent learners, able to self-manage rehearsals and work as effective team workers.

-At KS4, Dance can be taken as a GCSE option and the department enjoys a consistently high level of success.
-Pupils continue to develop their physical, expressive and choreography skills throughout the course and we will also promote appreciation skills, enabling them to watch, analyse and understand how dance is choreographed.
+In Years 10 to 11 pupils continue to develop their physical, expressive and choreography skills and we also promote appreciation skills, enabling them to watch, analyse and understand how dance is choreographed.

-Saint Michael’s Dance Department offers pupils the opportunity to join its extra curricular dancing School ‘The CODE – Centre of Dance Excellence and each year group has its own Dance Company.
-In Year 11 we also have the Saint Michael’s Dance Academy, which includes Dance Captains and Principal choreographers who assist staff to create pieces and take responsibility for directing rehearsals and performing routines.
+St Michael’s Dance Department offers pupils the opportunity to join its wider curricular dancing School ‘The CODE – Centre of Dance Excellence - and each year group has its own Dance Company, as well as our All Boys Dance Company.
+In Year 11 we also have the St Michael’s Dance Academy, which includes Dance Captains and Principal choreographers who assist staff in creating pieces and take responsibility for directing rehearsals and performing routines.

 Dance Learning Schemes